Computational-Plant-Science/plantit-logging/README.md

 - `elasticsearch`: Elasticsearch node (Graylog primary storage)
 - `graylog`: Graylog server

+Note that Graylog may take some time to start, and the docker container will report an unhealthy status until the web interface is up and running.

 ## Environment variables

 `DIRT2_Logging` expects the following environment variables to be defined in a file called `.env` in the project root: